 - Attract attention – Incorporate colour and images into messaging e.g. to indicate warnings or positive reinforcement of ‘good’ behaviour.

-- Make it personal and relevant – It sounds obvious but in the midst of other work people forget how important paying suppliers is so remind them, in your messaging, that unpaid suppliers = badly stocked shelves = less sales (and maybe therefore = less bonuses)!
+- Make it personal and relevant – It sounds obvious but in the midst of other work people forget how important paying suppliers is, so remind them, in your messaging, that unpaid suppliers = badly stocked shelves = fewer sales (and maybe, therefore, = lower bonuses)!

 These are just some examples of tailored messages which can be incorporated into:

 - Messages informing branches that invoices require their attention